spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 python myapp.py
 ```

 Now you should be able ask your skill about how to craft things in Minecraft.
-If you get a chance, I recommend trying it out in game, despite its simplicity it is actually very useful.
+If you get a chance, I recommend trying it out in-game; despite its simplicity, it is actually very useful.

 At this point you may have already cloned the repository, but if you have not, check out the full example on [GitHub](https://github.com/spokestack/minecraft-skill-python).